25prabhu10/notes/docs/Languages/JavaScript/React/Hooks.md

 import { useCallback, useState } from "react";

 const App = () => {
-  // Call the hook which returns, current value and the toggler function const [isTextChanged, setIsTextChanged] = useToggle();
+  // call the hook which returns, current value and the toggler function const [isTextChanged, setIsTextChanged] = useToggle();

   return (